 were used as extras as once believed.
 All were actors

-(members of SAG) and much of the same people throughout the series -
+(members of the SAG Union) and much of the same people

-uniforms were not LAPD regulation, but were custom made
+McCord's uniforms were NOT LAPD regulation and were custom made

-with light Navy-blue wool cloth for comfort and JCPenny t-shirts
+with light Navy-blue wool material for comfort.
+The

 dyed with a light blue hue (Technicolor Tint #2), which appears white on